Emanueljv/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-## I made this whlie learning python, it was my first project
+## I made this whlie learning python, it was my first project.